Playing now

 Comprehensive inventory management features that can automate tracking and provide real-time insights into your inventory turnover can help you maintain accurate records, forecast demand, and set optimal reorder points.

-This ratio is typically presented as a value that indicates how many times the business’s inventory is sold and replaced during the period.
+This ratio indicates how many times the value of the average inventory is sold and replaced during the period.

 The number is written with the word ‘times’ to make it clear the ratio represents a frequency.